wvirany/blog/content/posts/gaussian/index.md

   \end{align*}
   $$

+  This gives a general formula for finding the inverse of a partitioned matrix.

   Alternatively, we could have decomposed the matrix $\M$ in terms of $\A$, giving the Schur complement with respect to $\A$:

   $$